tasmiya-khan04/tasmiya-khan/README.md

-we are studing about github
+we are studying about github